Employer Guide to Apprenticeships

 Workplace Development Plan

-- shadowing other teams or members of staff
+- Shadowing other teams or members of staff

-- undertaking placements in other departments
+- Undertaking placements in other departments